Places to Paddle tm

 The launch point itself was unusual as jets flew over head to land on the end of the runway immediately to the south.
 Paddling the Potomac isn't quiet, but it is impressive.
 There is a lot of weekend launch traffic at the ramps, so we organized out boats on the adjacent grass to launch quickly.
 When we returned, we got out onto the floating docks and avoided the ramp traffic altogether, though that may require more effort for some than the ramp launch.

-We headed east from the launch, then north (left) onto the Potomac along the west bank.
+We kayaked east from Gravelly Point Park, then north (left) onto the Potomac along the west bank.
 In the morning, the river was fairly calm, though the wind was already building.
 About 3/4 mile up the river, we passed the first 3 bridges (not particularly scenic yet).
 Just north of these bridges, we entered the south entrance to the Boundary Channel that parallels the Potomac to Teddy Roosevelt Island. (see photo at left).
 We could see the Pentagon at the far end of the channel past the Columbia Island Marina docks.

-As we continued north, the Boundary Channel became more natural looking, though we could always here the sounds of capitol traffic and flights overhead.
+As we paddled north, the Boundary Channel became more natural looking, though we could always here the sounds of capitol traffic and flights overhead.

-It may be possible to launch from the Columbia Island Marina.
+It may also be possible to launch from the Columbia Island Marina.

 The Boundary Channel's northern entry ((photo at right) emerges just west of the south end of Roosevelt Island.